NLaw52/Task-Timer/README.md

    <img src="https://user-images.githubusercontent.com/116110636/234710864-da8d4029-3aa8-4bf1-83b5-d2ae4d5ee554.png" width="400">
   </p>

   * A task's timer is enabled by clicking the play button in the corresponding cell.
-The cell's color will turn green and remain colorized when it's timer is still running.
+The cell's color will turn green and remain colorized while it's timer is running.
 The "Current Session" label will also appear and begin tracking the time, updating at every second.
   <p align="center">
    <img src="https://user-images.githubusercontent.com/116110636/234711481-72a52814-84b1-4078-85a9-fdbb85a320b5.png" width="400">
   </p>